-- 5.2.1 The Director of Research will undertake an initial review of the allegation based on written evidence provided by the complainant and respondent, with a view to identifying whether a full investigation will be required.
+- 5.2.1 The Head of Research and Knowledge Exchange will undertake an initial review of the allegation based on written evidence provided by the complainant and respondent, with a view to identifying whether a full investigation will be required.
 If further evidence is required, further information can be sought in confidence in the form of written statements from internal or external experts.
 The seeking of advice must not allow the identity of the complainant or the individual against whom the allegation is made to be identifiable.
 The results of an initial investigation can be as follows: - a.
 That the allegation is unfounded (mistaken, frivolous, vexatious and/or malicious) or is not an issue of research misconduct (see 5.1.9).
 In this case the complaint will be dismissed.
-If the complaint is considered to have been malicious in nature, this may be investigated further, and could lead to action against the complainant under the University's Disciplinary Policy where appropriate. - b.
-That the allegation has some substance, but is of a nature which means that it can be remediated without recourse to further investigation.
+If the complaint is considered to have been unfounded or malicious in nature, this may be investigated further, and could lead to action against the complainant under the University's Disciplinary Policy where appropriate. - b.
+That the allegation has some substance but is of a nature which means that it can be remediated without recourse to further investigation.
 This could include referral to the University's Disciplinary procedures. - c.
 That a further full formal investigation is required to fully understand the nature of the misconduct or to identify what remediation activity is required.
-Additionally, a full investigation will be required when the misconduct is particularly serious in nature, or where the initial review suggests that the misconduct constituted a deliberate intent to deceive. - 5.2.2 The complainant and respondent will be notified in writing as to the outcome of the initial investigation.
+Additionally, a full investigation will be required when the misconduct is particularly serious in nature, or where the initial review suggests that the misconduct constituted a deliberate intent to deceive.

+5.2.2 The complainant and respondent will be notified in writing as to the outcome of the initial review within 30 working days of receiving the complaint.
+Any delays to this timescale will be explained to the Complainant and Respondent in writing, presenting an estimated revised date of completion.
 If the allegation progresses to outcome c, the complainant and respondent will be asked to state if there is any conflict of interest arising with any of the Panel members as outlined in section 5.3.2